NeuroTech-Leuven/BrainBrowsR/docs/Human practices.md

 The experts were, in general, really happy with the effort we made to develop a new application for their patients.
 They would also like to help us to bring the application to the patients after optimizing the application for healthy participants.

+The interviews gave us insights into the patients needs and lifestyle.
+These insights are utterly helpful when tackling different challenges, as our first priority is to resolve patient needs by improving the application accordingly.
+At the same time, it gave us confidence on the approach taken, as social interaction has shown to improve many aspects of patients lifestyles.

+<p align="center">"The quality of life is correlated with the capacity to connect to others", Steve Laureys.</p>